labisso/labisso.github.com/about/index.md

 [dashi](https://github.com/nimbusproject/dashi), and
 [kazoo](https://github.com/python-zk/kazoo).
-At Dell I've managed to keep the open source spirit alive by helping build and release [Blockade](https://github.com/dcm-oss/blockade), a Docker-based network failure testing tool.
+At Dell I've managed to keep the open source spirit alive by helping build and release [Blockade](https://github.com/worstcase/blockade), a Docker-based network failure testing tool.

-I live in Chicago with my wife [Emily](http://www.theleagueofwhimsy.com) although in the past few years I've taken advantage of flexible work policies and periodically worked remotely from the Netherlands, Scotland, and Costa Rica -- so far.
+I live in Chicago with my wife [Emily](http://www.theleagueofwhimsy.com) although in the past few years I've taken advantage of flexible work policies and periodically worked remotely from the Netherlands, Scotland, Costa Rica, Montenegro, and Portugal -- so far.